And the apostles said to the Lord, “Increase our faith.” (Luke 17:5 NKJV)

 This month, God is taking me on a journey to growing and increasing my faith through deep quality time and study of His word.
 This faith journey so far has been a blessed one but a challenging one.
 I’m learning to see things through the eyes of what’s not seen than what is.

 I hadn’t planned on doing a series about faith.
 But there’s so much good stuff God is teaching me, it’s too good not to share.
-For the next 2-3 blog posts, I’ll be sharing some nuggets that God has been showing me about faith.
+For the next blog post or two, I’ll be sharing some nuggets that God has been showing me about faith.

 When it comes to increasing my faith, I discover that faith often defies logic.
 As humans, we are logical beings and often want things to be linear.
 Of course, God’s logic is definitely not the same thing as ours.
 But it is somehow linear (see Romans 8:28).
 Our finite minds can only get so much which is why we need faith.